seita-f/Kaggle-Rules-Classification/README.md

 - Found Python library <b>Unsloth</b> that provides a high-speed and memory-efficient way to fine-tune LLM. <br>
 This might enable ensemble learning (3 models on 25% of the data each) without running into time out error(?)

 ## To-do
 - synthetic data for tuning?
 - switch to prompt engineering?
 - prompt tuning, fine-tuning
-- using vLLM / unsloth for better performance?
+- using vLLM / unsloth for better performance? <br>
+--> vLLM prompt engineering was the best solution